possel/possel/README.md

 # Possel

 ## Running
-Currently little exists, standard virtualenv stuff applies except we're using python 3 so make your venv with
+Simple steps, assuming you're in a folder with a checkout of both pircel and possel as subfolders (called `pircel` and `possel`, of course):

-    virtualenv -p $(which python3) ...
+    virtualenv -p $(which python3) possel.env

-then `pip install -r requirements.txt` in the venv and you can start running it with:
+    . possel.env/bin/activate
+    pip install -e pircel

-    possel
+    pip install -e possel
+    python -m possel.resources

+That last one is the only one you'll need to repeat.

 ## Discussion